Varieties of Chinese: History

-At the end of the 2nd millennium BC, a form of Chinese was spoken in a compact area around the lower Wei River and middle Yellow River.
-From there it expanded eastwards across the North China Plain to Shandong and then south into the valley of the Yangtze River and beyond to the hills of south China.
-As the language spread, it replaced formerly dominant languages in those areas, and regional differences grew.
-Simultaneously, especially in periods of political unity, there was a tendency to promote a central standard to facilitate communication between people from different regions.
+At the end of the 2nd millennium BC, a form of Chinese was spoken in a compact area along the lower Wei River and middle Yellow River.
+Use of this language expanded eastwards across the North China Plain into Shandong, and then southwards into the Yangtze River valley and the hills of south China.
+Chinese eventually replaced many of the languages previously dominant in these areas, and forms of the language spoken in different regions began to diverge.
+During periods of political unity there was a tendency for states to promote the use of a standard language across the territory they controlled, in order to facilitate communication between people from different regions.

-The first evidence of dialectal variation is found in texts from the Spring and Autumn period (771–476 BC).
-At that time, the Zhou royal domain, though no longer politically powerful, still defined standard speech.
+The first evidence of dialectal variation is found in the texts of the Spring and Autumn period (771–476 BC).
+Although the Zhou royal domain was no longer politically powerful, its speech still represented a model for communication across China.
 The Fangyan (early 1st century AD) is devoted to differences in vocabulary between regions.
-Commentaries from the Eastern Han period (first two centuries AD) contain much evidence of local differences in pronunciation.
-The Qieyun rhyme book (601 AD) noted wide variation in pronunciation between regions, and set out to define a standard pronunciation for reading the classics.
-This standard, known as Middle Chinese, is believed to be a diasystem based on the reading traditions of northern and southern capitals.
+Commentaries from the Eastern Han (25–220 AD) provide significant evidence of local differences in pronunciation.
+The Qieyun, a rime dictionary published in 601, noted wide variations in pronunciation between regions, and was created with the goal of defining a standard system of pronunciation for reading the classics.
+This standard is known as Middle Chinese, and is believed to be a diasystem, based on a compromise between the reading traditions of the northern and southern capitals.

-The North China Plain provided few barriers to migration, leading to relative linguistic homogeneity over a wide area in northern China.
-In contrast, the mountains and rivers of southern China have spawned the other six major groups of Chinese languages, with great internal diversity, particularly in Fujian.
+The North China Plain provided few barriers to migration, which resulted in relative linguistic homogeneity over a wide area.
+Contrastingly, the mountains and rivers of southern China contain all six of the other major Chinese dialect groups, with each in turn featuring great internal diversity, particularly in Fujian.